CRC-FONDA/FORCE2NXF-Rangeland/docs/usage.md

 ### Digital Elevation Model (DEM)

-A DEM is necessary for topographic correction of Landsat data, and helps to distinguish between cloud shadows and water surfaces.
+A DEM is necessary for topographic correction of Landsat data, and helps to distinguish between cloud, shadows and water surfaces.
+Common sources for digital elevation models are [Copernicus](https://www.copernicus.eu/en),[Shuttle Radar Topography Mission](https://www2.jpl.nasa.gov/srtm/) (SRTM), or [Advanced Spaceborne Thermal Emission and Reflection Radiometer](https://asterweb.jpl.nasa.gov/) (ASTER).
-The DEM obtained by the [Shuttle Radar Topography Mission](https://www2.jpl.nasa.gov/srtm/) (SRTM) is commonly used.
-Areas not covered by the SRTM DEM, can be filled with the [Advanced Spaceborne Thermal Emission and Reflection Radiometer](https://asterweb.jpl.nasa.gov/) (ASTER) DEM.

-In the setup described above we would expect a path to the Digital Elevation Model root directory as a parameter to the pipeline.
+The pipeline expects a path to the Digital Elevation Model root directory as a parameter.
 Concretely, the expected structure would look like this:

 ```
 dem
-├── global_srtm-aster.vrt
+├── <dem_file>.vrt
-└── srtm_aster
+└── <dem_tifs>/
     └── ...
 ```

-Here, `global_srtm-aster.vrt` orchestrates the single digital elevation files in the `srtm_aster` directory.
+Here, `<dem_file>.vrt` orchestrates the single digital elevation files in the `<dem_tifs>` directory.

 The DEM can be given to the pipeline using: